Egypt at the Olympics

-Egypt first participated at the Olympic Games in 1912, and has sent athletes to compete in most editions of the Summer Olympic since then.
+Egypt first participated at the Olympic Games in 1912, and has sent athletes to compete in most of the Summer Olympic Games since then.
 Along with Cambodia, Iraq and Lebanon, Egypt boycotted the 1956 Summer Olympics in protest of the tripartite Israeli, British, and French invasion of Egypt in the Suez War.
-However, the equestrian events for the 1956 Games were held in Stockholm, Sweden five months earlier (because of Australian quarantine regulations), and three Egyptian riders competed there.
+However, three Egyptian riders competed at the equestrian events for the 1956 Games held in Stockholm, Sweden five months earlier (because of Australian quarantine regulations).
 Egypt withdrew from the 1976 Summer Olympics after three days of competition to join the broad African boycott in response to the participation of New Zealand, which still had sporting links with apartheid South Africa.
 Egypt also participated in the American-led boycott of the 1980 Summer Olympics in protest of the Soviet Union's invasion of Afghanistan.
 Egypt's participation at the Winter Olympic Games was a single alpine skier in 1984.

 Egyptian athletes have won a total of 41 medals, with weightlifting as its top sport.

 The National Olympic Committee for Egypt is the Egyptian Olympic Committee, and was created in 1910.

+From 1960 to 1964, Egypt and Syria participated together as the United Arab Republic with a majority of Egyptian athletes, although it is unknown if Syria actually sent athletes.